ss77a/nvimdots/notes.md

 some are just plain horrid.
 I want those gone and never ever seen again only just selected themes - how?

+## docker

+for testing so my config does not break test new tweaks in a docker instance

 ## exiting